geoffsmith82/DelphiChatGPT/readme.md

 ## Technologies Used

-* Delphi VCL or FMX / Lazarus
+* Delphi VCL or FMX
-* TMS FNC Core
 * Delphi JSON

 ## Description

 This is a simple demo of how to use the ChatGPT API from a Delphi or Lazarus app from any framework or any platform.
-Get the ChatGPT API key for your own use and add it to APIKEY.inc
+Get the ChatGPT API key for your own use and add it to APIKEY.inc.
+This version is updated to use the standard Delphi REST components.

 ## Setup/Installation Requirements

 * Delphi 10.2 or newer
-* TMS FNC Core from https://www.tmssoftware.com/site/tmsfnccore.asp
 * Get the ChatGPT API key from https://beta.openai.com/account/api-keys